csabapalfi/css-link-in-body/README.md

 ```

 * this will deliberately block parsing after that link tag
-* and forces the browser to wait for pending stylesheets
+* forces the browser to wait for pending stylesheets
-* but prevents the browser from discovering other style links below
-* therefore no render-blocking because of style links below
+* prevents the browser from discovering other style links below therefore no render-blocking because of style links below

 ## Browser support